DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Methodology

 \subsection{Overview}

-\textbf{Preliminary.} Bezier curve, firstly introduced into text spotting by ABCNet \cite{liu2020abcnet}, can flexibly fit the shape of scene text with a certain number of control points.
+\textbf{Preliminary.} Bezier curve, firstly introduced into text spotting by ABCNet \citep{liu2020abcnet}, can flexibly fit the arbitrarily shaped scene text with minimal control points.
 Different from ABCNet which crops features with BezierAlign, we explore the distinctive utilization of the Bezier curve in the DETR framework.
-More details of the Bezier curve generation can be referred to \cite{liu2020abcnet, liu2021abcnet}.
-Given four Bezier control points\footnote{Provided by ABCNet \cite{liu2020abcnet}} for each side (top and bottom) of a text instance, we simply compute Bezier control points for the center curve by averaging the corresponding control points on the top and bottom sides.
-Then, a fixed number of $N$ points are uniformly sampled on the center, top, and bottom curves, serving as the ground truth.
+More details of the Bezier curve generation can be referred to \citep{liu2020abcnet, liu2021abcnet}.
+Given four Bezier control points \citep{liu2020abcnet} for each side (top and bottom) of a text instance, we simply compute Bezier control points for the center curve by averaging the corresponding control points on the top and bottom sides.
+Then, $N$ points are uniformly sampled on the center, top, and bottom curves, respectively, serving as the ground truth.
 Note that the order of on-curve points should be in line with the text reading order.

 \textbf{Model Architecture}.
-The overall architecture is depicted in Fig.~\ref{fig:model}.
-After receiving the image features from the encoder equipped with deformable attention \cite{zhu2020deformable}, Bezier center curve proposal represented by four Bezier control points and the corresponding score are generated.
+The overall architecture of DeepSolo++ is depicted in Fig.~\ref{fig:model}.
+After receiving the image features from the encoder, the Bezier center curve proposal represented by four Bezier control points and the corresponding score are generated.
 Then, the top-$K$ scored proposals are selected.
-For each selected curve proposal, $N$ points are uniformly sampled on the curve.
-The coordinates of these points are encoded as positional queries and added to learnable content queries, forming composite queries.
-Next, the composite queries are fed into the decoder to gather useful text features via deformable cross-attention.
-Following the decoder, four simple parallel heads are adopted, each of which is responsible for solving a specific task.
+For each selected proposal, a certain number of points are uniformly sampled on the curve.
+These point coordinates are encoded as positional queries and added to learnable content queries, forming composite queries.
+Next, the composite queries are fed into the decoder to gather useful features via deformable cross-attention \citep{zhu2020deformable}.
+Following the decoder, several simple prediction heads are adopted, each responsible for solving a specific task.